Welcome to Phibersmith Designs! I'm so glad you're here to share my love of fibre arts.

 In 2007 I moved to Vancouver, and in the same year I sought out a spinning class (I trust that on this site I don't need to clarify that I'm not talking about stationary bikes), and my true love affair with fibre began.
 Today I consume every bit of knowledge I can get my hands on about the stuff and am unabashedly obsessed.

-This obsession is not shared, but is lovingly tolerated by my husband and two sons, who you can see sometimes popping up in pattern photography.
+This obsession is not shared, but is lovingly tolerated by my husband and three sons, who you can see sometimes popping up in pattern photography.
 Why yes, thank you, they are adorable.
 We live together in my hometown of Guelph, in a house filled with fluffy stuff.
 We have to vacuum.
 A lot.
 And we have no pets.

 Keep in Touch!